csc510g12/Recipe-Recommender-V2/README.md

 **Add Recipe to User Profile:**
 Adds a recipe to a user's profile bookmarks via the /addRecipeToProfile endpoint.
 Success returns a code of 200 with the count of modified items; error returns code 500 with an error message.

+**OPEN AI API**
+Suggests you recipe, powered by artifical intelligence.

 <br>Detailed documentation can be found at: [API Docs](https://github.com/pnprathima/Recipe_Recommender/blob/master/API_Documentation.pdf)

 ## Technology Stack